 You want to travel.
 You make a vague plan.
 Maybe you’ll fly to Thailand or maybe to Mexico, but either way, you’re leaving in six months time.
 You start saving money, you start doing research every single night and your level of excitement grows with each passing hour.

-Of course, as this will be your first ‘real’ travel experience, you naturally prefer to travel with other people and so you start asking your friends to join you on your epic adventure.
+Of course, as this will be your first ‘real’ travel experience, you’re a bit afraid to travel on your own and naturally prefer to travel with other people.
+So you start asking your friends to join you on your epic adventure.
 As you show them photos you found online of white sand beaches on a Thai island and of the Mayan ruins of Chichen-Itza, you are more than confident that you will have a travel partner or two in no time at all.

 But interestingly enough, the first friend you ask, perhaps your closest friend, turns you down.
 And so you move on to the next friend, but they too, tell you that they have no desire to join you at all.
 The third friend, the fourth friend and even that guy that you don’t really like but whose company you think you could stand for a few months in Southeast Asia, all say no as well.